 Our gammaCore treatment is the first FDA-cleared, prescription-only nVNS therapy.
 Historically, vagus nerve stimulation, or VNS, required an invasive surgical procedure to permanently implant a costly medical device.
-These limitations prevented VNS from being used, other than for the most severe patients.
+This limitation has generally prevented VNS from being used, other than by the most severe patients.
 Our lead product, gammaCore Sapphire, is a proprietary, simple-to-use handheld delivery system intended for multi-year use.
-Currently, it is prescribed on a monthly or on a 93-day basis and is both rechargeable and reloadable. gammaCore Sapphire permits patients to self-administer doses of nVNS on an as-needed basis for acute treatment, or at regular intervals for prevention therapy.
+Currently, it is largely prescribed on a timed basis in 31-day or 93-day increments, or with a predefined number of stimulations, in a Durable Medical Equipment, or DME, configuration and may be both rechargeable and reloadable. gammaCore permits patients to self-administer doses of nVNS on an as-needed basis for acute treatment, and at regular intervals for prevention therapy.

 Non-invasive delivery of VNS by our gammaCore Sapphire is enabled by a proprietary high-frequency burst waveform that safely and comfortably passes through the skin and stimulates therapeutically relevant fibers in the vagus nerve.
-Multiple published studies suggest that VNS works through the modulation of neurotransmitters and has a measurable effect similar to several classes of commonly prescribed medications.
+Multiple published studies suggest that VNS works through a number of mechanistic pathways including the modulation of neurotransmitters and has a measurable effect similar to several classes of commonly prescribed medications.